AndersDeath/diary2/000-current.md

 # 13 Juli - Samstag - Berlin - 660 Tag der Einwanderung - Warm Sunny

 One of the main principles for me on this stage of my life is to have a good rest.
 Today I did nothing.
+It was really good.
+I can highly recommend it to others.